 Yes.
 So every year the ASSÉ Women's committee organizes a feminist training camp during a week-end in March.
 This year, it's planned for March 5th-6th.
 We're trying to have the most diverse workshops as possible and that concern different issues.
 Although the training camp is mixed, there may be some non-mixed workshops.
 This year, we think it's particularly important that it take place because the Women's Congress is only a few weeks later (March 26th-27th) and we'd want the students to be as informed as possible in order to bring feminist reflection and demands to ASSÉ.
 The Women's Congress is likely to take place in Quebec City and that's why we'd like the feminist training camp to be in Montreal.
-Regarding the organization, the Women's committee, in collaboration with the rest of the national team, is working to ensure the event's success.
+Regarding the organization, the Women's success.
 Furthermore, since there's an active women's committee at Marie-Victorin, we thought it'd be a good place.
 Obviously, that requires a certain amount of logistical collaboration for the renting of spaces in the Cégep and for other material, like projectors for a movie, we also need to have access to a kitchen and a cafeteria, and of course to organize activist lodging.
 We're looking for speakers for the workshops at the moment and that's it for now.